tpo/little_shell_scripts/README.md

-    cdwhich file - chdir to wherever the executable is located mcd     name - make directory and cd into it mcdt         - make temporary directory and cd into it
+    cdwhich file - chdir to wherever the executable is located mcd     name - make directory and cd into it mcdt         - make temporary directory and cd into it mcptmp  file - make temporary directory, cp given file into it and cd into the tmp dir.
+Supports the same options as cptmp.

 ### brightness